Nolina matapensis · tree bear grass · Mexico (Sonora)

 Nolina microcarpa · bear grass, basket grass · Arizona, New Mexico, n.
 Mexico

 The distinctive arborescent Nolina matapensis was first collected by Stanford botanist Ira Wiggins in 1934 near Mátape, Sonora, Mexico.
+He gave its scientific name.
 A single tree, 15 feet tall not counting infloresecences (to 5 feet long), grows in the inner southeast circle of the Inner Quad (near Memorial Church).
-It has been previously listed on planting charts as a Yucca (McDonald 19s55; Parker 1973).
+Wiggins may have planted it.
+It has been previously listed on planting charts as a yucca (McDonald 1955; Parker 1973).
 In 2003 the scapes of the inflorescences were developing by March 1.
 The earliest flowers were blooming by March 27.